nancyyoder/fwd-class-portal/process/class-portal-process.md

 ![Mobile home page wireframe](mobile-home-page.png)

 In order to make this wireframe, I created a frame that is the size of a phone screen, and then copied everything over from the web application, sizing it down as needed.
 In full transparency, I have never designed the front end of a website to be responsive based on-screen size, so I am slightly nervous to see if my plan will work.
-However, I am more than willing to adapt my design as I necessary in order to make sure it works on all screen sizes.
+However, I am more than willing to adapt my design as necessary in order to make sure it works on all screen sizes.
 That being said, I am excited to continue learning in the second phase of this project and class!

 # Class Portal, Milestone 2 Process